 The reviews you get from the program will have an Early Reviewer Rewards badge.
 While it’s not a sustainable means of getting reviews, it’s no doubt an excellent way to give your product a head start.

 If you’re new to Amazon, you might be surprised to learn that your product might have received more products than you initially thought of.
 The problem is, they’re just in the wrong places.
 It’s pretty common for customers to make mistakes when leaving reviews, and in some cases, they end up leaving their reviews in the seller feedback section instead.

-With that, you should take time to regularly check your Seller Rating.
+With that, you should take time to regularly check your Amazon Seller Rating.
 In case you’re wondering, a Seller Rating is tied to your account and is meant to reflect your overall performance as a seller.
 If you found some misplaced reviews in your seller feedback area, you’d want to politely ask the customer if he can leave the review on the product listing instead.
 It’s not guaranteed to work all the time, but it can somehow help you add those misplaced reviews into your products.